-ABP undertook a strategic review of its procurement processes in 2018 and is in the process of making some significant changes in the way in which it carries out its procurement.
-ABP currently has just under 4,000 suppliers (most of which are based in the UK) and has started and will continue to simplify its supply chain.
-The number of suppliers will continue to be substantially reduced over the next few years.
+In 2018, ABP began a strategic review of its procurement processes and this review is continuing into 2020.
+ABP currently has approximately 3,130 active suppliers (most of which are based in the UK) and continues to simplify its supply chain in order to reduce that number.
 This will enable ABP to have more focus and control over its supply chain.

-The following actions have also been undertaken since the publication of ABP's 2018 Statement:
+The following actions have also been undertaken since the publication of ABP's 2019 Statement: